convince-ai/convinceai-LLM/README.md

 # convinceai-LLM
-Main repository for LLM training
+Main repository for LLM training.
+We are using RAG to train our LLM ( llaama).
+We are using Groq.